davewsmith/toydeploy/NOTES.md

 This playbook shuffling left Vagrantfile broken.
 Fixed it, and noticed that it accidentally relies on being fine without an `ansible.cfg`, which it now cannot find.
 Hm...

+## Round 19 - Side Quest

+After starting to catch up (ha!) on AQS re:Invent 2021, noticed that Graviton has flown below my radar.
+I'm not doing anything complicated here, so let's try it.

+It works! $0.24/day, down from $0.33/day!
+I save a whole (checks notes) $21 a year!
+A t4g.micro is a whopping $1/week if I reserve for a year.

+BRB, doing the math on how much I spend a year on coffee...